freenas/freenas-docs/userguide/intro.rst

 These screen options have changed:

 * The :guilabel:`ATA Security User`, :guilabel:`SED Password`, and
   :guilabel:`Reset SED Password` fields have been added to :menuselection:`System --> Advanced`.

+* The :guilabel:`Enable screen saver` field has been removed from :menuselection:`System --> Advanced`.

 * :guilabel:`Alerts` has been added to :guilabel:`System` and can be used